Hypothalamus: Responsiveness to ovarian steroids

-Other striking functional dimorphisms are in the behavioral responses to ovarian steroids of the adult.
-Males and females respond to ovarian steroids in different ways, partly because the expression of estrogen-sensitive neurons in the hypothalamus is sexually dimorphic; i.e., estrogen receptors are expressed in different sets of neurons.
+Dimorphism is also found in physiological and behavioral responses to ovarian steroids in adults, where males and females respond to these hormones differently.
+For example, estrogen receptor sensitivity for different sets of neurons is dimorphic already early on in development.
+Hypothalamic dimorphism underlies some known behavioral differences in mice, and has known physiological effects in humans, e.g. affecting thermoregulation and metabolism.
+Although human hypothalami exhibit various sex differences, it is not certain which behaviors are caused, predisposed, and not caused by these.
+In addition to confounding environmental factors, the hypothalamus also contributes to dimorphic human behaviors where the hypothalamus does not itself cause dimorphism, but rather exhibits conditional, dimorphic responses as part of greater pathways, such as the HPG-axis or the HPA-axis.

 Estrogen and progesterone can influence gene expression in particular neurons or induce changes in cell membrane potential and kinase activation, leading to diverse non-genomic cellular functions.
 Estrogen and progesterone bind to their cognate nuclear hormone receptors, which translocate to the cell nucleus and interact with regions of DNA known as hormone response elements (HREs) or get tethered to another transcription factor's binding site.
 Estrogen receptor (ER) has been shown to transactivate other transcription factors in this manner, despite the absence of an estrogen response element (ERE) in the proximal promoter region of the gene.
 In general, ERs and progesterone receptors (PRs) are gene activators, with increased mRNA and subsequent protein synthesis following hormone exposure.

-Male and female brains differ in the distribution of estrogen receptors, and this difference is an irreversible consequence of neonatal steroid exposure.
-Estrogen receptors (and progesterone receptors) are found mainly in neurons in the anterior and mediobasal hypothalamus, notably:
+Male and female brains differ in the distribution of estrogen receptors; this is widely assumed to be caused by neonatal estradiol exposure, with some mechanisms being proven, however the complete underlying mechanism remains uncertain.
+Estrogen and progesterone receptors show differential expression where they are found in neurons of the anterior and mediobasal hypothalamus, notably: